vidyalatha-badde/convolutionSeparable/guided_convolutionSeparable_SYCLmigration/README.md

    intercept-build make
    ```
 4. The above step creates a JSON file named compile_commands.json with all the compiler invocations and stores the names of the input files and the compiler options.
-5. Pass the JSON file as input to the Intel® SYCLomatic Compatibility Tool.
+5. Pass the JSON file as input to the SYCLomatic Tool.
 The result is written to a folder named dpct_output.
 The --in-root specifies path to the root of the source tree to be migrated.
    ```
    c2s -p compile_commands.json --in-root ../../.. --use-custom-helper=api
    ```